Catching Fire: Plot

-The Capitol announces the 75th Hunger Games, with a twist – tributes will be selected from the surviving victors of the previous Games.
-As District 12's sole female victor, Katniss realizes she must compete alongside either Haymitch or Peeta.
-Haymitch is chosen and is unable to stop Peeta volunteering in his place.
+The Capitol announces the 75th Hunger Games with a twist – tributes will be selected from the surviving victors of the previous Games.
+As District 12's sole female victor, Katniss has to compete alongside either Haymitch or Peeta.
+Haymitch is chosen and is unable to stop Peeta from volunteering in his place.
 At the Capitol, Haymitch urges Katniss to find allies, but she bonds with the weakest tributes.
-Katniss and Peeta do their best to taunt the Capitol in their private training sessions: Katniss presenting a hanging dummy of Seneca Crane and Peeta with a portrait of Rue.
-In the televised interview, Katniss's stylist Cinna transforms the white wedding gown Snow insisted she wear into a black dress of feathers resembling a mockingjay, a symbol of the rebellion.
-Peeta decides to try anything he can to halt the games by creating a lie that Katniss is pregnant.
-To the dismay of everyone, the games still go on.
+In the televised interview, Katniss's stylist Cinna has Katniss' wedding gown transformed into a black dress of feathers resembling a mockingjay.
+Trying to stop the Games, Peeta lies in the interview that Katniss is pregnant.
 Before Katniss is sent into the arena, she watches helplessly as Cinna is beaten and dragged out by Peacekeepers.

 Katniss and Peeta ally themselves with Finnick Odair from District 4 and Mags, his 80-year-old mentor.
-Peeta is knocked out by the jungle arena’s force field, and the party later has to flee from a poisonous fog.
+Peeta is knocked out by the jungle arena's force field, and the party later has to flee from a poisonous fog.
 Mags sacrifices herself to allow Finnick to save the weakened Peeta.
-Katniss and Peeta ally with Johanna Mason from District 7 and “exceptionally smart” Beetee and Wiress from District 3.
+Katniss and Peeta ally with Johanna Mason from District 7 and "exceptionally smart" Beetee and Wiress from District 3.
 Wiress reveals that the arena is arranged like a clock, with each danger occurring at a fixed time and place for one hour.
-Wiress is killed, and in retaliation Katniss and Johanna kill the District 1 tributes.
-The remaining members of Katniss's group work on Beetee's plan to harness lightning to electrocute the District 2 tributes, who later interfere and disrupt the plan.
+Wiress is killed, and in retaliation Katniss and Johanna kill the District 1 victors Gloss and Cashmere.
+The remaining members of Katniss's group work on Beetee's plan to harness lightning to electrocute the District 2 victors, who later interfere and disrupt the plan.
 Katniss uses her bow and arrow to direct the lightning into the force field, destroying it and knocking her unconscious.
+Meanwhile, Peeta kills the District 2 male, Brutus.

 Katniss wakes up en route to District 13 with Finnick, Beetee, and Haymitch.
 She learns from Haymitch and Plutarch Heavensbee, the Head Gamemaker, that there had been a secret plan to rescue Katniss, now the living symbol of the rebellion.
 Peeta, along with Johanna and District 2 tribute Enobaria, have been captured by the Capitol.
 She later learns from Gale that, though her family and some other residents have escaped, District 12 has been destroyed.